quicwg/base-drafts/draft-ietf-quic-tls.md

 protection keys allows these packets to be successfully processed.

-As packets protected with keys from the next key phase use the same Key Phase value as those protected with keys from the previous key phase, it is necessary to distinguish between the two, if packets protected with old keys are to be processed at all.
+As packets protected with keys from the next key phase use the same Key Phase value as those protected with keys from the previous key phase, it is necessary to distinguish between the two, if packets protected with old keys are to be processed.
 This can be done using packet numbers.
 A recovered packet number that is lower than any packet number from the current key phase uses the previous packet protection keys; a recovered packet number that is higher than any packet number from the current key phase requires the use of the next packet protection keys.

 Some care is necessary to ensure that any process for selecting between previous, current, and next packet protection keys does not expose a timing side